Lasting Powers Of Attorney

 We are experts in preparing and registering Lasting Powers of Attorney (LPAs) and can guide you through the entire process.

-- Discussing your wishes for the future, including who would be best placed to act as your attorneys, how and when they should be permitted to make decisions on your behalf and preparing suitably drafted LPAs.
+- Discussing your wishes for the future, including who would be best placed to act as your attorneys and how and when they should be permitted to make decisions on your behalf

-- Advising on or assisting you with the signing of your LPAs.
+- Assisting you with the signing of your LPAs.

 - Registering your LPAs with the Office of the Public Guardian.